lazystitan/Data-Structure-By-Cpp/README.md

 ## LinkList Directory

-Contains an one-direction link-list, which have two field:
+Contains an zero-direction link-list, which have two field:
 1. Head pointer of list `Node<T> *head`;
 2. Length of list `int length`;